I'd like to show you my favorites gadgets. Each time I buy something geeky, I try to find and to use each function, and to customize it my way.

 I'm sure you know this.
 I wear it for some time.
 The hardware is very good: light, water resistant and with a good autonomy.
 I like the vibrating feature and I am sure this could be used much better.

 On the software side, it's not so good.
-The Android application could be much better, the website too.
+The Android application and the website could be much better.
 The worst is you have to pay to download your data as a CSV file.
 After my previous experience with the WakeMate, I feel bad about this.

 I also rely on Fitbit website to log everything I eat.
 This is very constraining but I decided to be rigorous for several months.
-For now on, I don't know what to do with all these data but I'm pretty sure I'll find in a close future.
+For now on, I don't know what to do with all this data but I'm pretty sure I'll find a good application in the future.

 Garmin Edge 500